jeremyButtler/freezeTB/README.md

   to make an ascii digram with dita.
 ](diagrams/freezeTb-diagram.svg)

+1. GUI only: uses minimap2 to map fastq file to reference
-1. freezeTB removes:
+2. freezeTB removes:
    - unmapped reads
    - secondary alignments
    - supplemental alignments
-2. Soft masking is trimmed of the ends of each read
+3. Soft masking is trimmed of the ends of each read
-3. freezeTB adds each read to a histogram of read depths.
+4. freezeTB adds each read to a histogram of read depths.
    This is the unfiltered histogram.
-4. freezeTB then filters the reads, removing any read that
+5. freezeTB then filters the reads, removing any read that
    has:
    - to short by aligned length (number of reference bases covered)
    - has a low mapping quality
    - has a low mean Q-score
    - has a low median Q-score
-5. freezeTB then adds the kept reads to a histogram of filtered reads
+6. freezeTB then adds the kept reads to a histogram of filtered reads
-6. freezeTB then masks primer locations in reads by coordinates (if requested)
+7. freezeTB then masks primer locations in reads by coordinates (if requested)
-7. freezeTB then checks the read for AMRs
+8. freezeTB then checks the read for AMRs
-8. freezeTB then checks for any MIRU-VNTR lineages in an read (Probably nothing for rapdid kits)
+9. freezeTB then checks for any MIRU-VNTR lineages in an read (Probably nothing for rapdid kits)
-9. freezeTB then checks for spoligotype spacers present in reads
+10. freezeTB then checks for spoligotype spacers present in reads
-10. freezeTB then adds the read to the reference
+11. freezeTB then adds the read to the reference
    - Bases with Q-scores under 7 are removed
-11. After going though all reads; freezeTB then prints out both histogram (unfiltered and filtered)
+12. After going though all reads; freezeTB then prints out both histogram (unfiltered and filtered)
-12. freezeTB prints out the AMRs that at least 5% of mapped reads supported
+13. freezeTB prints out the AMRs that at least 5% of mapped reads supported
-13. freezeTB prints out the MIRU-VNTR lineage table of read counts for the reads
+14. freezeTB prints out the MIRU-VNTR lineage table of read counts for the reads
-14. freezeTB prints out the spacers detected with the the number of reads that supported each spacer
+15. freezeTB prints out the spacers detected with the the number of reads that supported each spacer
-15. freezeTB then collapses the consensus
+16. freezeTB then collapses the consensus
     - Split into fragments with 20x or greater read depth
-    - Fragments with under 200x read depth are removed
+    - Fragments less than 50x bases long are removed
     - Most supported snp/match/deletion selected
     - Snps/matches with less than 50% support are masked
     - Most supported insertion selected
     - Indels wit less than 70% support are removed
-16. freezeTB finds the AMRs for the consensus
+17. freezeTB finds the AMRs for the consensus
-17. freezeTB finds the MIRU-VNTR lineages for consensus
+18. freezeTB finds the MIRU-VNTR lineages for consensus
-18. freezeTB finds spoligotype for consensus
+19. freezeTB finds spoligotype for consensus
-19. freezeTB then makes the read depth and coverage graphs with R (only if you used -graph or -graph-ext "ext")
+20. GUI only: freezeTB makes read depth and coverage graphs with R

 # Programs included with freezeTB

 I have made the programs in freezeTb to be modular.
 This means that if you like a particular program, then you can compile it separately.
-I have set the default build methods to be static for the modules, so you will need to do `make mac` on anything that is not freezeTB.
-All of these programs take sam files as inputs.

-You can build all the side programs with `make modules` or for static builds do `make staticmodules`.
-You can then install the modules with `make moduleinstall`.
-This will install all the listed modules and other less usefull programs and scripts.
-You can clean up the binaries afterwards with `make clean`.
+You can install freezeTB and the side modules with `make -f mkfile.OS install-modules` or all programs with `make -f mkfile.OS install-all`.

-List of modules:
+## freezeTB core:

+- freezeTBGui.r: gui built in R using tcltk for freezeTB
+- freezeTB: core program for freezeTB
+- adjCoords: adjust coordinates in sam file using an list of genes (instead of mapping to full TB genome)
+- graphAmpDepth.r: Rscript that makes graphs for freezeTB

+## Modules:

 - ampDepth: Makes the read depth tsv's that can be converted to graphs of mean read depth and coverage using scripts/graphAmpDepth.r
-- trimSam: trims off soft masked bases in an sam file
-- primMask: Masks primers in sequences (sam file) using coordinates.
+- maskPrim: Masks primers in sequences (sam file) using coordinates.
 This can also do some filtering.
   - You can make an basic mask file file using your primers and catPrimers.sh
 - tbCon: Builds an consensus (output is sam file)
 - tbAmr: AMR detection
 - tbMiru: detects MIRU-VNTR lineages in reads
+  - can run on fastx files (slower)
-  - This also includes a couple of awk scripts for processing the table made with `-out-tbl miru-tlb.tsv`
+  - there are some side awk scripts (not installed) for helping with the read count tables
-    - awk -f `getPercMiruTbl.awk miru-tbl.tsv` is here to
+    - awk -f `getPercMiruTbl.awk miru-tbl.tsv` prints
-      print out the percentage of mapped  reads for each primer
+      out only percentage of mapped  reads for each primer
-    - awk -f `getHitMiruTbl.awk miru-tbl.tsv` is here to
+    - awk -f `getHitMiruTbl.awk miru-tbl.tsv` prints
-      print out the number of reads supporting each primer
+      out the number of reads supporting each primer
-- tbSpoligo: does spoligotyping
+- tbSpol: does spoligotyping
-  - fasta/fastq is slow, sam is somewhat fast.
+  - can run on fastx files (slower)

-Other, less useful programs:
+## Other, less useful programs:

-If there is no README.md file, then do `make mac` or `make` to compile the program and then `program -h` to get the help message.
-Most programs should install with `sudo make install`.
-If not do `sudo mv program /usr/local/bin` and `sudo chmod a+x /usr/local/bin/program` to install the program.

-- filtSam: For filtering trimming softmasked regions, and converting sam files.
-You would be better off using samtools.
+- filtSam: For filtering trimming soft masked regions, and converting sam files (samtools view knock off)
-  - I have used it for finding the number of SNPs, deletions, and, insertions for each read in an sam file.
-    - `filtSam -p-n -out-stats -sam file.sam > stats.tsv`
-  - I have also used it to filter reads by coordinates on an reference `filtsam -sam reads.sam -coords x,y` or `fitsam -sam reads.sam -coords-file filters.tsv`
-  - If you only want trimming, then trimSam might be an better option.
-Go with the faster version.
-- adjCoords: Adjust coordinates in sam file using an list of genes.
+- trimSam: trims off soft masked bases in an sam file
-  - The idea is that you map your amplicons to an list of target genes and then correct the coordinates to the reference with adjCoords.
-  - You can find the commands to make an gene table for adjCoords in `slidesAndWriting/making-gene-table.md`
-  - adjCoords removes any entry it can not adjust (not in the gene table)
-    - This removes unmapped reads or reads mapping to references not found in the gene table
-      - So, you can include the 16sRNA *E. coli* gene in the references, but not include it in the gene table to remove any *E. coli* 16sRNA reads
-- cnvt_woToTbAmr (tbAmrSource/cnvt_whoToTbAmr_src)
+  - you can do this with filtsam to
-  converts the WHO 2023 catalog to tbAmr format.
+- whoToAmr: converts the WHO 2023 catalog to tbAmr format
-  - This has a separate public repository
-  - Only needed if you want grade 3 variants or the WHO updates the 2023 database
-- swapDbRef (tbArmSource/swapDbRefSrc) is a program to switch out references in the reference database.
+- swapDbRef: is a program to switch out references in the reference database.
-  - The convserion does not check for frameshifts or other problems.
-It just adjusts the coordinates by the positions on the reference genome.
+  - only adjusts coordinates by reference genome, does not check for frame shifts or other problems
-- mkMiurTbl (tbMiruSource/mkMiruTbl) is an program that takes in an miru table and adds the reference coordinates for tbMiru into the table header
+- mkMiurTbl: takes in an miru table and adds the reference coordinates for tbMiru into the table header
-  - The pre-miruTbl.txt in tbMiruSource/mkMiruTbl is an
-    blank table ready to have coordinates added in
-  - The MIRU primers are in
-    tbMiruSource/mkMiruTbl/primers.fa
-  - Currently does not use the faster kmerFind used in spoligotyping.
-I figure you only need to do it once
-- cigToEqxCig: Converts an sam file with an normal cigar to an eqx cigar
+- cigToEqx: Converts an sam file with an normal cigar to an eqx cigar
   - Mainly here to avoid running minimap2 again on consensuses from tbCon
   - `cigToEqxCig -sam file.sam -ref ref.fasta > out.sam`
+- samToAln: converts a reference and sam file to an human readable alignment
+  - not very useful, here to convert tbCon output to human
-- scrpits/catPrimers.sh: bash script that uses minimap2
+- scripts/catPrimers.sh: bash script that uses minimap2
-  and awk to merge amplicons.
+  and awk to merge amplicons (not installed)
-  - It also prints out the amplicon and primer coordaintes needed for primMask.
+  - also prints out the amplicon and primer coordinates needed for maskPrim
   - `bash scripts/catPrimers.sh -ref ref.fasta -tsv primers.tsv -prefix prefix`
+- alnwater:
+  - kinda traditional waterman alignment, outputs a sam file (use samToAln to get human readable)
+  - 10x slower then the complete striped smith waterman
-- memwater:
+- alnMemwater:
-  - This is more of an library.
-I took it from my alnSeq side project and fixed a few bugs.
-It is an waterman that operates in linear memory and takes close to as much time as an traditional waterman (slow, at least 10x slower then the complete striped smith waterman library).
-  - It is designed for CPUs with branch prediction and so, uses branchless operations instead of branched.
-  - It only returns the scores and the start and end coordinates of the alignment.
+  - waterman that just returns score, starting coordinates, and ending coordinates
+  - low memory usage at the cost of no alignment and sightly more time than water
-- oldCode: This has old code I am not quite ready to throw away yet.
-I may use it later or in another project.
+- oldCode: old code I am not quite ready to throw away yet
-  Some of it was never finished, other parts of it no longer work do to an change in my coding style.

 # freezeTB as an bash script